OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

 In order to allow the engine to identify frames for records of a given application layer parser, thought must be given as to which frames make sense for the specific protocol you are handling.
 Some parsers may have clear ``header`` and ``data`` fields that form its *protocol data unit* (pdu).
 For others, the distinction might be between ``request`` and ``response``, only.
 Whereas for others it may make sense to have specific types of data.
 This is better understood by seeing the different types of frame keywords, which vary on a per-protocol basis.

 It is also important to keep follow naming conventions when defining Frame Types.
-While a protocol may strong naming standards for certain structures, do compare those with what Suricata already has registered:
+While a protocol may have strong naming standards for certain structures, do compare those with what Suricata already has registered:

 - ``hdr``: used for the record header portion
 - ``data``: is used for the record data portion